kqdtran/recent-quakes/README.md

 You should use the [pandas JSON parser](http://pandas.pydata.org/pandas-docs/dev/io.html) to read the data instead of the `read_csv` function in the original code.

-For more information on JSON and pickle and the advantages of each, follow this link: http://pymotw.com/2/json/ For more information on pandas click here: http://pandas.pydata.org/pandas-docs/dev/io.html
+For more information on JSON and pickle and the advantages of each, follow this link: http://pymotw.com/2/json/
+For more information on pandas: http://pandas.pydata.org/pandas-docs/dev/io.html